Robinhood Plans to Enter the Stablecoin Market: Can It Challenge Tether?

 The Promise of Stablecoins

-Unlike Bitcoin and other volatile cryptocurrencies, stablecoins are decentralised digital currencies pegged to either currencies, other mainstream assets, or both, making them very stable—hence the name ‘stablecoin’.
-While mainstream financial institutions often reject the adoption of cryptos, many of them have embraced stablecoins due to their advantages in settlements.
+Unlike Bitcoin and other volatile cryptocurrencies, stablecoins are decentralized digital currencies pegged to either currencies, other mainstream assets, or both.
+That makes them very stable—hence the name “stablecoin.”
+While mainstream financial institutions often reject the adoption of cryptos, many have embraced stablecoins due to their advantages in settlements.

-Tether dominates the $170 billion stablecoin market; however, it is now losing its dominance.
-While the market capitalisation of Tether is about $120 billion, the second-largest stablecoin, USDC, has over $36 billion.
-PayPal's stablecoin, which was launched last year, also surpassed $1 billion in circulation in August but has since dropped by 30 percent, according to CoinGecko.
+Tether dominates the $170 billion stablecoin market but is now losing its dominance.
+While the market capitalization of Tether is about $120 billion, the second-largest stablecoin, USDC, has over $36 billion.
+PayPal's stablecoin, launched last year, also surpassed $1 billion in circulation in August but has since dropped by 30 percent, according to CoinGecko.

-Revolut is also reportedly entering the stablecoin market, but the company has yet to make any official statement.
+Revolut is also reportedly entering the stablecoin market.
+The company has yet to make any official statement though.
 A Revolut spokesperson also told Bloomberg that the company will “further grow” its crypto products without specifying stablecoins.

 After Revolut, American zero-commission broker Robinhood is now considering launching stablecoins, Bloomberg reported.
 However, a Robinhood spokesperson said the company has “no imminent plans to launch this offering” without dismissing the report.